AndiHoxha1987/Permissions/README.md

 3- For third implementation I used PermissionsDispatcher library.

-For further information about permitions check link below: https://developer.android.com/guide/topics/permissions/overview
+For further information about permissions check the link below:

+https://developer.android.com/guide/topics/permissions/overview